-18. RISK MANAGEMENT:
+19. RISK MANAGEMENT:

-There are no changes in the risk perception and mitigation strategies compared to previous years except for relooking at the Core Business Model.
+There are no changes in the risk perception and mitigation strategies compared to previous years except for relooking at the Core Business Model as mentioned in the Business as well as threats.

 The Company has developed and adopted a Risk Management Policy that ensures the appropriate management of risks in line with its internal systems and culture.
 The Company perceives risk management as a means of value optimization.
 The Company also recognizes the importance of internal controls and risk management in sustaining business continuity.
-The company endeavors to make risk management and control essential components of the business environment exposed to different modalities of risks arising from internal and external sources.
+The Company endeavors to make risk management and control essential components of the business environment exposed to different modalities of risks arising from internal and external sources.
 Risks are assessed department-wise such as financial risks, information technology-related risks, legal risks, accounting fraud, etc. It further assists the Board in fulfilling its corporate governance oversight responsibilities about identifying, evaluating, and mitigating operational, strategic, and external environment risks.